From Kilbeggan Library’s Science Fiction Book Club

 From the first line, Binti juxtaposes science and tradition: ‘I powered up the transporter and said a silent prayer.’

-The Himba people live in Algeria and Namibia.
+The Himba people live in Angola and Namibia.
 Okorafor images them three hundred years in the future, conservative, suspicious of the outside world, but awesomely tech-savvy.
 We meet a young girl named Binti, whose father runs an ‘astrolabe shop,’ which, we are told, has a sand storm analyser, solar planes and bioluminescent plants ‘that liked to stop glowing just before sunrise.’

 Binti is going to Oomza University, a famous institution on the other side of the galaxy whose student body is only 5% human.
 But as she travels there, her spaceship is attacked by an alien species called the Meduse.
 Binti has to draw both on her people’s traditions and on cutting-edge technology to survive the hijacking.